tfarooqui/SE/README.md

-# SE
+# Software Engineering

 My first repository for my Software Engineering Class in YNC.
-I hate :coding: and :math:
+I like :pizza: